 They have a separate, simple washing "shower" tent (jugs of water provided for washing); loos are "open air" - find a secluded bush or rock!
-You will be expected to put up your personal tent (these are pretty simple!) and to carry your own luggage etc. but a cook travels with you and staff prepare meals, heat water on request etc. For most rides, even in colder winter months, the camp is moved but sometimes a semi-permanent camp may be used as a desert base.
+You will be expected to put up your personal tent (these are pretty simple!) and to carry your own luggage etc. but a cook travels with you and staff prepare meals, heat water on request etc. One night is usually spent at a permanent Bedu camp where there is a traditional long black tent for meals etc. The pop up tents are still used for sleeping, there is a basic shower & loo block, quite often neither are clean nor in working order.
+For most rides, even in colder winter months, the camp is moved but sometimes a semi-permanent camp may be used as a desert base.